r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 ### Create Lambda Function (RequestUnicorn):

 1. Open AWS Console, then search for AWS Lambda Dashboard.
-2. Create a new function named "RequestUnicorn" with the existing role "WildRydesLambda."
+2. Create a new function named "RequestUnicorn" with the existing role "WildRydesLambda".
 3. Update the function code with provided code and deploy.
 4. Test the function with a configured test event.